ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

   Response status code:
   : The rate-limit headers may be returned in both
     Successful and non Successful responses.
-    Moreover this specification does not cover whether non Successful responses count on quota usage.
+    This specification does not cover whether non Successful responses count on quota usage.

   Throttling policy:
-  : This specification does not impose any throttling policy, but
+  : This specification does not impose any throttling policy.
-    provides a mechanism for communicating quota metrics.
     The values published in the headers, including the window size, can be statically or dynamically evaluated.
     Moreover a different weight may be assigned to different requests.

   Service Level Agreement:
-  : This specification allows a server to provide quota hints to the clients.
-    Those hints do not imply that respectful clients will not be throttled out or denied service under certain circumstances.
+  : Quota hints provided by the headers do not imply
+    any service guarantee nor that respectful client will be denied service under certain circumstances.

 ## Notational Conventions